morganteachey/EJSCREENBatch/README.md

 library(EJSCREENbatch)
 ```

-## Example
+## Description

-An overview of the package, example use of its functions, and additional
-documentation are available in the vignette directory.
+Below is a visual overview of the package, highlighting the input types, primary data sources, and examples of output graphics.
+Three primary data types can be input: coordinates, NHDplus common identifiers (ComIDs), and shape files (polygons).
+The package offers two buffering methods and can accept multiple buffer distances at a time.
+The user can chose to output summary plots and tables in addition to the returned raw dataframe.
+Additional documentation and a demonstration on how to leverage the package's functional are available in the vignette directory.

 ![Overview of EJSCREEN inputs and outputs](/docs/assests/EJSCREENbatch_overview_single_slide.jpg)